Why is black mould such an issue?

 When it comes to removing the black mould, the first question we must ask is this: what caused it in the first place?

-Inside the home, sources of damp can often be seen, tending to lean towards leaking pipes or under-ventilated shower rooms.
-When we’re looking at exterior stone walks, however, the cause of the problem becomes a little more challenging.
+Inside the home, damp sources can often be seen, tending to lean towards leaking pipes or under-ventilated shower rooms.
+However, when we’re looking at exterior stone walks, the cause of the problem becomes a little more challenging.

-The water source outside the home could be anything, from a build-up of rainwater to an exterior leak, shaky foundations or sheltered areas with no access to direct sunlight.
+The water source outside the home could be anything, from a build-up of rainwater to an exterior leak, shaky foundations or sheltered areas with no direct sunlight access.
 Controlling the air moisture is infinitely more complicated when it comes to outside spaces, though we can do our best to ensure that as much of the wall as possible is receiving sunlight at some point during the way.

-Once you identify the source of the water, whatever it may be, the first thing to do is to steam it as effectively as you can.
+Once you identify the water source, whatever it may be, the first thing to do is to steam it as effectively as you can.
 Then it’s time to remove the black mould.

 How best can you approach the removal of black mould?